wp-plugins/genesis-social-profiles-menu/readme.txt

 = Scheme for the CSS Classes =
 It always goes like this: (service)-(iconset)-(size)

-Example: twitter-prl-s16
+**Example: twitter-prl-s16**

--> you could also add the suffix "-s24" for 24px size or "-s32" for 32px size
+* you could also add the suffix "-s24" for 24px size or "-s32" for 32px size
--> change twitter to one of the 10 included services -> "prl" stands for the used icon set - at the moment, there's only this one, maybe more sets following in the future...
+* change twitter to one of the 10 included services
+* "prl" stands for the used icon set - at the moment, there's only this one, maybe more sets following in the future...

 = Available CSS classes =
 * Email: email-prl-s16 / email-prl-s24 / email-prl-s32